phendriks/state-of-game-industry/README.md

 - The homepage automatically renders the newest report.
 - `/reports/YYYY-MM-DD/` provides permanent historical report pages.
 - `/history/` renders longitudinal views from the report collection.
-- GitHub keeps a complete version history of every report and methodology change.
+- GitHub is used to keep history of every report and methodology change.

 ## AI and coverage disclosure

-Reports are generated using ChatGPT-assisted automated/semi-automated aggregation and are not represented as hand-collected journalism.
+Reports are generated using ChatGPT-assisted semi-automated aggregation and are not represented as hand-collected journalism.
 Current source coverage is disproportionately English-language, North American and European / Western-facing.
-Asian and other non-Western markets are not yet covered with equivalent depth.
+Asian and other non-Western markets are not covered with equivalent depth.
 Data, source material, extraction, classification, sentiment analysis and AI summaries may contain errors.

 ## Local development